 When I was first researching how to grow wheatgrass I kept coming across articles and comments about maximizing the crop yield.
 I didn’t pay much notice as I thought with a three layer growing kit I would have more than enough.
 Be forewarned, a heap of grass is needed for each shot.
 From now on I know to leave harvesting a bit longer and to ensure that I cut the grass really low and close to the seed so that I don’t waste a drop.

-Since paying over $100 for mine I have found this place with a huge range of everything imaginable to do with sprouting and wheatgrass growing.
-You can take a look here: Wheatgrass kits
+Since paying over $100 for mine I have found a huge range of everything imaginable to do with sprouting and wheatgrass growing at Amazon.

 If you have any questions or any hints or experiences

 you would like to share please reply in the comments section below.